To Compress or Not? Pushing the Frontier of Lossless GenAI Model Weights Compression with Exponent Concentration

 Why Does This Happen?

 This isn't just an empirical curiosity.
 There's a solid explanation for it.
-The weights of neural networks trained with SGD are known to follow heavy tailed, -stable distributions.
+The weights of neural networks trained with SGD are known to follow heavy tailed, -stable distributions (Simsekli et al., 2019; Gurbuzbalaban et al., 2021).
 We prove that when weights come from such distributions, the entropy of the exponent field is tightly bounded.
-For the Gaussian case (), the bounds fall between 1.6 and 2.67 bits.
+In our analysis, the Gaussian case () yields exponent-entropy bounds that fall between approximately 1.6 and 2.67 bits.

 This analysis also gives us a theoretical compression floor: the minimum number of bits needed for a full floating point representation works out to roughly FP4.67.
 In other words, there's still significant room beyond FP8 for lossless compression, and exponent concentration is the key to unlocking it.